itferland/aipromptsformarketing-blog/_prompts/instagram-story-hook-writer.md

 ---
 layout: prompt
 title: 3 AI-Driven Instagram Story Hooks That Convert
-description: Crafting the perfect hook for your Instagram Story can skyrocket swipe-ups.
-Try these prompts in ChatGPT:
+description: "Crafting the perfect hook for your Instagram Story can skyrocket swipe-ups.
+Try these prompts in ChatGPT:"
 ---

 ## Prompt Goal